asb127/BeamNG-Data-Capture/README.md

 : Defines the configuration used for the vehicles.

 ### Manager files
-Used to define functionatilies involving calls to the BeamNG.tech Python API.
+Used to define functionalities involving calls to the BeamNG.tech Python API.

 **data_capture_mgr.py**
 : Used to handle the data capturing from the simulation and metadata handling.